Non-trivial Kazhdan-Lusztig coefficients of affine Weyl groups: Introduction

 \section{Introduction}

-In the famous paper \cite{kazhdan1979representations} Kazhdan and Lusztig introduced the Kazhdan-Lusztig bases and the Kazhdan -Lusztig polynomials.
-The bases and polynomials play important roles in the representation theory of Lie algebras and algebraic groups and relative geometric problems.
-An interesting question is to compute the Kazhdan-Lusztig polynomials.
-Although there is a recursive formula to compute the polynomials, it is impracticable in general.
-In this recursive formula certain ``leading'' coefficients of Kazhdan-Lusztig polynomials play key role.
-What is more, the coefficient $\mu(y,w)$ of a Kazhdan-Lusztig polynomial $P_{y,w}$ for Weyl groups and affine Weyl groups can be interpreted as dimensions of first extension groups in Lie representation theory.
-So it is interesting to understand the coefficient $\mu(y,w)$.
+In Kazhdan-Lusztig theory, an interesting question is to compute the Kazhdan-Lusztig coefficient $\mu(y,w)$ of an Kazhdan-Lusztig polynomial $P_{y, w}$.
+Even for symmetric groups, the coefficient $\mu(y,w)$ is far from being understood.
+McLarnan and Warrington \cite{mclarnan2003counter} showed that for symmetric group $\mathfrak S_{10}$, $\mu(y,w)$ can be greater than 1, so the (0,1)-conjecture has a negative answer.
+Further, Warrington \cite{warrington2011equiv} shows that the upper bound of $\mu(y,w)$ for symmetric group $\mathfrak S_{n}$ should increase rapidly when $n$ increases.

-However, it is hard to compute the ``leading'' coefficient.
-For the affine Weyl groups, there exist some results but not many.
-Lusztig \cite{lusztig1997nonlocal} computed the ``leading'' coefficients of some Kazhdan-Lusztig polynomials for an affine Weyl group of type $\widetilde{B_2}$; more were computed in \cite{wang2008leading}.
-In \cite{scott2003some} for an affine Weyl group of type $\widetilde{A_5}$, some non-trivial ``leading'' coefficients were worked out.
-Xi \cite{xi2005leading} showed that if $a(y)<a(w)$, then $\mu(y,w)\leqslant 1$ when $W$ is an affine Weyl group of type $\widetilde{A_n}$.
-In \cite{scott2010some} Scott and Xi showed that some $\mu(y,w)$ is $n+2$ for the affine Weyl group of type $\widetilde{A_n}$ via Springer's formula and the recursive formula.
-In this paper, motivated by \cite{scott2010some} and using similar method in loc.cit., we compute the ``leading'' coefficients $\mu(y,w)$ of some Kazhdan-Lusztig polynomials $P_{y,w}$ for the affine Weyl groups of types $\widetilde{B_n}$, $\widetilde{C_n}$ and $\widetilde{D_n}$ and obtain similar results (see Theorem 2.3, Theorem 3.3 and Theorem 4.3).
-From \cite{andersen1986inversion} we know this ``leading'' coefficient $\mu(y,w)$ for an affine Weyl group can be identified with the dimension of first extension group for irreducible modules of the corresponding algebraic group over $\overline{\mathbb{F}_p}$, in the presence of the Lusztig's modular conjecture (known to hold for $p$ very large \cite{andersen1994representations}).
-Thus in every case of classical types (e.g. $SL_{n+1},Sp_{2n},SO_n$ etc.) our results with the result of \cite{scott2010some} show that the dimension of first extension groups can be arbitrarily large as $n$ becomes large.
+For affine Weyl groups, also not much work is done.
+Lusztig \cite{lusztig1997nonlocal} computed the coefficient $\mu(y,w)$ of some Kazhdan-Lusztig polynomials of an affine Weyl group of type $\tilde B_2$ ; more were computed in \cite{wang2008leading} and \cite{fwang2021leading}.
+Scott \cite{scott2003some} found some non-trivial examples of the coefficient (larger than 1) for an affine Weyl group of type $\tilde A_5$.
+Xi \cite{xi2005leading} showed that $\mu(y,w)\leqslant 1$ if $a(y)<a(w)$ when $W$ is an affine Weyl group of type $\tilde A_n$; for the same affine Weyl group, Green \cite{green2009leading} proved that $\mu(y,w)\leqslant 1$ if $y$ is a fully commutative element.
+In \cite{scott2010some} Scott and Xi showed that some $\mu(y,w)$ is $n+2$ for an affine Weyl group of type $\tilde A_n$.
+Guo and Zheng \cite{gz2021leading} showed that $\mu(y,w)\leq 3$ if $y,w$ are in the lowest two-sided cell of the affine Weyl group of type $\tilde G_2$.